yassinecc/articles/articleStripe.md

 The implementation of a customer database is outside the scope of this article, but you can easily implement PostgreSQL + Sequelize and try out payments with the `findOrCreateStripeCustomer` logic

-Check: You can have all payments linked to one customer
+> Now all payments linked to one customer are grouped in the Stripe dashboard

 ### Two-step payment process